4 Ways to Reduce Customer Service Phone Volume

 - Customer knowledge bases

 - FAQ website page

-As a retail or ecommerce brand selling an appliance, consider tutorials for setting up the appliance, as well as recipe guides that demonstrate how to best leverage the appliance.
+As a retail or ecommerce brand selling an appliance, consider tutorials for installation and set up, as well as ideas on ways to best leverage the appliance.

 In the quick service or fast casual restaurant space, try surfacing frequently ordered items, or recommendations for similar menu items.
 One-click-or-download-to-join rewards programs are also a great way to show your appreciation and grow a more loyal customer base.
-(By the way, here are some QSR brands that are doing it really well.)
+(Check out these QSR brands that are doing it really well.)

 As a financial services or fintech brand, allow your customers to quickly and easily set up price alerts for tracking the market in real-time.

 For subscription-based businesses, make cancellations as easy as possible for the customer.
 Simplr data shows that customers are more satisfied and more likely to re-subscribe if their cancellation request is handled without explanation.

 - Live chat